 Green Onions (Scallions)

-Also known as scallions; they usually have a mildly pungent flavor Scallions are long, with a white stem end that does not bulge out.
+Also known as scallions, these usually have a mildly pungent flavor.
+Scallions are long, with a white stem end that does not bulge out.
 They have an onion-y but mild bite that is not as intense as regular onions (the white parts contain the most intense flavor).
 They can be used raw or cooked, and while some cooks discard the darker green tops, the whole thing can be eaten, and is often used in Asian cooking.